Twarner491/learnedSpectrum/README.md

 ## Usage

-#### Google Colab
+**Google Colab**
-1. Open the notebook in Google Colab by clicking [this link](https://colab.research.google.com/drive/1sJd9nWyGymv6NzhaKcB-Y0KHW_PmF9RN?usp=sharing)
+> 1. Open the notebook in Google Colab by clicking [this link](https://colab.research.google.com/drive/1sJd9nWyGymv6NzhaKcB-Y0KHW_PmF9RN?usp=sharing)
-2. Follow the step-by-step instructions in the notebook
+> 2. Follow the step-by-step instructions in the notebook
-3. Make sure to enable A100 GPU runtime for optimal performance
+> 3. Make sure to enable A100 GPU runtime for optimal performance

 ### Prerequisites
 - Python 3.8+